WebberZone/knowledgebase/README.md

 ## Contribute

-Although, Knowledgebase is fully functional, there are many features that I plan to add to this plugin as it develops.
-This includes inbuilt templates for articles, live search and also an options page that let's you customise some options.
+Knowledgebase is fully functional and in fact, I use this to power https://webberzone.com/support/knowledgebase.
+However, there are still many features that I plan to add to this plugin.
+This includes inbuilt templates for articles, live search amongst others.

 If you have an idea, I'd love to hear it.
+Knowledgebase is also available on [Github](https://github.com/WebberZone/knowledgebase).
 You can [create an issue on the Github page](https://github.com/WebberZone/knowledgebase/issues) or, better yet, fork the plugin, add a new feature and send me a pull request.

 ## Screenshots